 Like Montefalcione, Lapio is also located in the Campania region of Italy.
 It is 22 kilometers from from Avellino and is very close to Montefalcione.
 I can’t believe I was so close to Lapio but did not visit!

 (I can’t seem to find the source of this map anymore.)

-According to this Lapio website, there were 1,750 inhabitants living in Lapio during the 2001 national census.
+According to the 2008 Lapio website, there were 1,750 inhabitants living in Lapio during the 2001 national census.
 The inhabitants were distributed in 590 families with an average of 2.97 people per family.

 Key to the chart: The left hand column displays the estimated number of individuals with the given surname displayed in the right hand column.
 For example, 106.10 estimates there are at least 106 people in the town with that name.

-I wrote both of these posts years ago.
-My intention at the time was just to share a little about my family ties to both of these places in Italy.
-My intention was never to have both posts be active genealogy posts, however I was amazed and a little overwhelmed with the number of comments left on both posts and was happy to that both posts could possibly help others with their genealogy research.
+I wrote this post years ago.
+My intention at the time was just to share a little about my family ties to Lapio.
+My intention was never to have this post be an active genealogy post, however I was amazed and a little overwhelmed with the number of comments left.
+I was happy that this post could possibly help others with their genealogy research.